-- (a) In the event the grievance has not been resolved through Step Two then within five (5) days following the determination of the Department Director or his designee the grievant shall submit the grievance to the Business Administrator of the City of Jersey City.
+- (a) In the event the grievance has not been resolved through Step Two, then within five (5) days following the determination of the Department Director or his designee, the grievant shall submit the grievance to the Business Administrator of the City of Jersey City.
 Failure by the grievant to act within the five (5) days shall be deemed to constitute an abandonment of the grievance. - (b) In the event either party deems it valuable, a meeting shall be held between the Business Administrator or his designee and the grievant and his representative.
 A written answer to said grievance shall be submitted within ten (10) days from receipt of the grievance or the holding of the conference by the Business Administrator, whichever is later.
+A failure to render a timely decision in writing shall constitute a denial of the grievance.
 The decision of the Business Administrator shall be final, as to this procedure, and shall not be subject to arbitration.
-The Union reserves whatever other right of appeal it may have.
+The Union reserves whatever other rights of appeal it may have.

-ARTICLE 23 CONTRACTUAL GRIEVANCE PROCEDURE
+ARTICLE 24 CONTRACTUAL GRIEVANCE PROCEDURE